-Are you one of those people who feel like their hair gets oily almost instantly after washing?
+Are you one of those people who feel like their hair gets greasy almost instantly after washing?
 If yes, then let me tell you, first of all, you are not alone.
-Having a greasy scalp is a very common phenomenon and nothing to beat yourself up over.
+Having an oily scalp is a very common phenomenon and nothing to beat yourself up over.
 After all, the main reason for our scalp producing sebum is to protect our hair.

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.